fatelei/textsearch/README.md

 # textsearch
-Text search algorithm implement in golang
+Some text search algorithm implement in golang

 ## Implemented algorithm.